mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

 * Update the feature idea to have a release timeframe (3 months, 6 months, future) or release version if the feature is planned

 After adding the feedback to the relevant idea in productboard, the PM comments and mentions the reporter so they are aware the feedback has been processed, and then marks the item as **Processed**.

-#### Customer Request Rotation

-In sync with the Twitter rotation, Product Managers rotate responsibility weekly for monitoring newly-filed [customer requests](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=17&projectKey=CR&view=planning.nodetail&quickFilter=97&issueLimit=100) and ensuring newly filed requests are assigned to the appropriate PM according to areas of ownership.
-The weekly PM meeting is the time to identify requests where ownership is unlcear or merits discussion.
-The PM on rotation should also remind fellow PMs in the Product Management channel to review their requests and at a minimum update the Fix Version.

 #### Community Success